tdwg/cd/reference/use_cases/README.md

 * Webservices
 * Transfer of collections to new parent institutions
 * Characteristics of the institution and/or collection

-2. I’m looking for basic information about:
+> I’m looking for basic information about:
 * A particular museum/herbarium/other biorepository institution
 * particular collection within an institution based on:
 * Location: country, state, city
 * Institutional name
 * Institutional acronym
 * Domain name
-and I would like to receive information:
+> I would like to receive information:
 * As a webpage I can browse
 * As a webservice response

-3. I’m doing a survey/study of biorepositories and I would like to get a data dump on all institutions and their collections that can be sorted by:
+> I’m doing a survey/study of biorepositories and I would like to get a data dump on all institutions and their collections that can be sorted by:
 * Location (country, city, state)
 * Institutional name
 * Institutional name